mildred/doc/README.md

 ### `doc init [DIR]`

 Creates a `.dirstore` directory in `DIR` or the current directory.
-This will be used to store PAR2 archives and possibly history information about each file.
+This will be used to store PAR2 archives and possibly history information about each file (a checksum list to provide additional information for conflicts and synchronization of moved files, no yet implemented).

 ### `doc status [DIR]`